 Modal Analysis and Operating Deflection Shape Services:

 The science and art of experimental modal and ODS techniques come together to provide a picture of equipment behavior identifying faulty operation.
-Complex equipment problems often times can be easily demonstrated using graphical animation of the equipment and supporting structure.
-Experimental modal analysis provides a representation of equipment performance over a range of frequencies; some of which may be directly related to the problem of machine performance.
-Operating deflection shape analysis provides a similar result but differs in that the analysis data is acquired during normal machine operation.
-While theoretical analysis can provide an excellent model of behavior, it is very difficult and time consuming to create a model that exactly depicts the true operating environment as shown by experimental results.
+Experimental modal analysis provides a representation of equipment performance by graphically displaying the modal frequencies (resonances) and the associated shape of each mode.
+The results contain not only the mode shape but quantifies performance in terms of magnitude, direction, frequency and damping.
+Operating deflection shape (ODS) analysis provides a similar graphical result but differs in that the analysis data is acquired during normal machine operation and does not quantify the magnitude or damping of the motion.
+While theoretical analysis (FEA) can provide an excellent model of behavior, it is very difficult and time consuming to create a model that exactly depicts the true operating environment whereas experimental analysis depicts actual modal response.

 Experimentally derived frequency response, damping factors, and mode shapes of a structure have successfully led to: